Production of single-charm hadrons by quark combination mechanism in $p$-Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV: charm quark hadronization in QCM

 Some discussions on the present model in contrast with other popular (re-)combination/coalescence models applied in relativistic heavy-ion collisions \cite{Fries:2003vb,Chen:2006vc,Greco:2003vf} are necessary.
 In essence, our model is a statistical hadronization method based on the constituent quark degrees of freedom, in which unclear non-perturbative dynamics such as the selection of different spin states and the formation competition between baryon and meson in quark combination are treated as model parameters.
 In addition, it is still unclear at present for the geometrical or spatial structure of the soft parton system in $p$-Pb collisions at LHC, and therefore we do not consider the spatial distributions of quarks at hadronization in the present working model.
 These points are main difference from those (re-)combination/coalescence models in terms of Wigner function method applied in relativistic heavy-ion collisions \cite{Fries:2003vb,Chen:2006vc,Greco:2003vf}.

-On the other hand, in the study the possible creation of deconfined quark matter, results of QCM are usually compared with those of (string) fragmentation mechanism.
-Because parameters that control the production weight for different spin states in hadron production such as $R_{V/P}$ and $R_{S3/S1}$ also exist somehow in string fragmentation, the key phenomenological difference between two classes of hadronization mechanism, in our opinion, lies in the kinetic characteristic in momentum space, which will, for example, obviously exhibit in the ratio of baryons to mesons as the function of $p_{T}$.
+Finally, we clarify parameters and/or inputs of the model in study of the single-charm hadrons.
+Firstly, quark momentum distributions at hadronization are inputs of the model and will be fixed and discussed in the next subsection.
+Secondly, the values of spin selection parameters $R_{V/P}$, $R_{S1/T}$, $R_{S3/S1}$ are taken from the effective statistical weights.
+The baryon/meson production competition parameter $R^{(c)}_{B/M}$ is a relatively open parameter and will be discussed in Sec.~\ref{sec3}.
+On the other hand, in the study of the possible creation of deconfined quark matter, results of QCM are usually compared with those of (string) fragmentation mechanism.
+Because these parameters also exist somehow in string fragmentation, the key phenomenological difference between two classes of hadronization mechanism, in our opinion, lies in the kinetic characteristic in momentum space, which will, for example, obviously exhibit in the ratio of baryons to mesons as the function of $p_{T}$.